Stocks inch lower in subdued trading on the last day of 2021

 Stocks were slightly lower in thin trading Friday, closing out what has turned out to be another banner year for Wall Street.
 Energy and banks were among the biggest gainers, a common occurrence for the last month.

-The S&P 500 index was mostly unchanged, down less than 0.1% as of 9:50 a.m.
+The S&P 500 index was down 0.2% as of 11:15 a.m.
 Eastern, flipping between small gains and losses.
-The Dow Jones Industrial Average was up less than 0.1% and the Nasdaq composite was down 0.1%.
+The Dow Jones Industrial Average was down less than 0.2% and the Nasdaq composite was down 0.3%.

 2021 has been a strong year for stock investors.
-The S&P 500, which hit its latest record high on Wednesday, is heading for a gain of more than 27% for the year, or 29% including dividends.
+The S&P 500, which hit its latest record high on Wednesday, is heading for a gain of roughly 27% for the year, or 29% including dividends.
 That’s nearly as much as the index gained in 2019.

 It's also been an eventful year.
 A wave of consumer demand fueled by the reopening of economies pumped up corporate profits more than expected, which helped keep investors in a buying mood.
 There was also intense interest in so-called “meme stocks," in which large groups of individual investors bought up shares of beaten-down companies like GameStop and AMC Entertainment, causing institutional investors like hedge funds to lose billions.